curiouselectric/SensorInterfaceFirmware/README.md

 ## PCB User Switch and User LED

-There is one user switch and one user LED on the unit.
+There is typically one user switch and one user LED on the unit.

 The LED will show a regular flash every 5 seconds.
 This will briefly flash once every 5 seconds if the unit is in 'Response' mode.
 The LED will briefly flash twice every 5 seconds if the unit is in 'Broadcast' mode.
 Data will be sent at the broadcast rate.